ARCTraining/hpc-intro/_episodes/11-hpc-intro.md

 > ## What do you need?
 >
-> Talk to your neighbor about your research.
+> Talk to your neighbour about your research.
 How does computing help you do your research?
 How could
 > more computing power help you do more or better research?
 {: .challenge}